kaegeh/DPI911-Project/Lateral Movement/Remote File Copy - T1105/README.md

 ## Splunk Filter

+NOTE: This filter is specific and relates to the specific attack technique itself.

 To detect the technique we demonstrated, we should monitor Microsoft-Windows-Sysmon/Operational for certutil commands that have a URL as an argument.

 host="AGENT-2" source="XmlWinEventLog:Microsoft-Windows-Sysmon/Operational" CommandLine="certutil* http*"